 Ear defence for young children needs to be comfortable, practical, and fun.
 Here at Sleep and Sound, we pride ourselves on providing the best options on the market for little one’s safety.

-It’s important to note that children need to have their own pair of earmuffs and earplugs to alleviate possible ear infection passed on by other wearers if sharing items.
+It’s important to note that children need to have their own pair of earmuffs and earplugs to prevent hearing loss in children alleviate possible ear infection passed on by other wearers if sharing items.

 Our child-friendly earmuffs can be used in an array of situations where noise levels are higher than normal, with the addition of ear plugs to give you complete control over protecting your son or daughter’s delicate ears.